 We're using Submittable to receive your poetry, creative nonfiction and photography submissions (see link at bottom of the page).
 Submissions are free for the first 100 submissions.

 Be sure you read the guidelines below.
 We do not read a submission if it doesn't follow the guidelines.
 Also, to make sure we give space for others, we do not publish work from someone more than twice in one year.

 For Snapdragon Journal, 2022 is “A Year of Magic,” as we explore "pleasure," "place," "innovation," and "elements," over the course of our quarterly issues.
 These themes represent the hope we're feeling following last year’s “Grief Series,” which helped us process some of the overwhelming pain and loss presented by the COVID-19 pandemic.
 We recognize that grief isn't linear, simple or something that can be wrapped up in a year.
 Healing is holistic and this year we want to consider the joy the is desired and experienced.

-Send us your best new or previously published poetry, creative nonfiction, or photography/digital art on the theme "INNOVATION" to be included in our Fall issue due in September 2022 (submission window is July 1-15).
+Send us your best new or previously published poetry, creative nonfiction, or photography/digital art on the theme "ELEMENTS" to be included in our Winter issue due in December 2022 (submission window is October 1-15).
 Read guidelines below before submitting.

-Reflect on innovation.
-What does innovation mean to you?
+Reflect on the word "elements."
+What does it mean to you?
 We welcome diverse interpretations of this theme, especially as they relate to the broad concept of "healing," whether that be healing on the individual or collective level.

 Poetry & Creative Nonfiction (memoir, essays, blog post) Guidelines